 UVB exposure also stimulates the production of vitamin D, a key player in psoriasis treatment.
 The vitamin is used topically and sometimes orally to slow the rapid growth of skin cells and improve the skin’s barrier function and immune system.

-Like UVB, vitamin D reduces psoriasis-inducing cytokines, although its anti-inflammatory effects are weaker.
+Like UVB light, vitamin D reduces psoriasis-inducing cytokines, although its anti-inflammatory effects are weaker.
 “We know vitamin D is hugely important for regulating cell differentiation, but there are clearly factors in UVB light that benefit psoriasis above and beyond any effect of vitamin D,” Dr. Lewis explains.

-Sunlight is an option for people with mild skin symptoms who live in reliably sunny climates.
-Dr. Lewis recommends 20–30 minutes of sun exposure around noon every day to supplement treatment with topical steroids and vitamin D compounds.
-Some people get UV light from artificial sources in the winter and switch to natural light in the summer, he says.
+Sunlight is great for people with mild skin symptoms who live in reliably sunny climates.
+Dr. Lewis recommends 20 to 30 minutes of sun exposure around noon every day to supplement treatment with topical steroids and vitamin D compounds.
+Some people get UV light from artificial sources in the winter and switch to natural light in the summer.
 It’s vitally important to avoid sunburn, which can trigger a psoriasis flare.
-So protect your healthy skin with a broad spectrum sunscreen (SPF 15 or higher).
+So protect your healthy skin with a broad-spectrum sunscreen (SPF 15 or higher).
 Formulas containing zinc oxide and titanium oxide may cause less skin irritation than chemical sunscreens like those with oxybenzone.

 “Narrowband UVB is the most common light therapy because it’s very safe and effective,” she says.
 “The main drawbacks are the commute time and inconvenience.
 Patients typically need three treatments a week for about three months.”